apiato/documentation/docs/main-components/requests.md

 ## Request Helper Functions {#request-helper-functions}

-apiato also provides some helpful functions by default, so you can use them whenever you need them.
+Apiato also provides some helpful functions by default, so you can use them whenever you need them.

 ### **hasAccess** {#hasaccess}